In the footsteps of the first Hobart Sisters who went out to the marginPrint

 From the beginning, the Sisters worked among the underprivileged, visiting the gaol (then in Campbell St), the Female factory (on the sites of the Cascade Brewery) and with the children of the Queen’s Orphan School, New Town.
 They gave religious instruction and visited the people in their homes.

 The MAM group moved across to the Castray Esplanade on the Hobart waterfront, where the grey expanse of the Derwent spread to the far shore.
 It was a mild March evening, and the breeze was gentle.
-The three Sisters who arrived here were carried through the shallows to the shore, where they were greeted by local, free settlers, and escorted up the hill to St Jospeh’s, where the convent would soon be established.
+The three Sisters who had arrived here all those years ago had been taken off the becalmed Louisa by tender, then carried through the shallows to the shore, where they were greeted by local, free settlers, and escorted up the hill to St Jospeh’s, where the convent would soon be established.

 That was not the way the women convicts arrived – some little girls of 10, others women in their 70s, average age 27.
-They were taken off at night, and walked through the bush to the Women’s Factory.
+They came off the transports at night, and walked through the bush to the Women’s Factory.
 Experience had taught the authorities that the sight of new female convicts arriving in broad daylight was a threat to the public peace.

 This group was blessed by the presence on this pilgrimage of a number of Sisters of Charity, including Sr Helen, Sr Cate O’Brien, Sr Maria Wheeler, Sr Cathy Mees, and Sr Tess Marcelo.
 The Sisters were connected by the early history of the Congregation in Hobart, as well as their own experiences living and working in the schools at St Aloysius Kingston and Mt Carmel College, Sandy Bay – both on the itinerary.